SemihBKGR/git-find/README.md

 # git-find

-utility tool to find something on git comments
+utility tool to find something on git commits